DRuggeri/OSSClass/LectureNotes/Documentation.md

       * It improves performance
   * LICENSE
     * The exact text of your [license](Licenses.md)
-    * Lets the user know what they are getting into
+    * Lets the users know what they are getting into
     * Informs people inclined to contribute what model this project has
       * Some users or developers look for certain licenses
   * CONTRIBUTING